x1angli/pyDDNS/README.md

 6. Click **Browse** to find the program you want to start, and then click **Next**.
 7. Click **Finish**.

 The operations above are performed in Windows 7 environment.
-There may be a little different in other Windows environments, please operate in the light of actual conditions.
-For more details about Task Scheduler, please click [here][scheduler].
+The procedure for other versions of Windows may be differnt.
+For further details on Task Scheduler, please click [here][scheduler].

 ### Cron job in Linux
-Cron job are used to schedule commands to be executed periodically.
-You can setup commands or scripts, which will repeatedly run at a set time.
+Cron job is used to schedule commands to be executed periodically.
+You can setup commands or scripts, which will repeatedly run at a scheduled time.
 Cron is one of the most useful tool in Linux.

 To edit your crontab file, type the following command at the Linux shell prompt: